HTTP-RPC/Kilo/README.md

 ### Authentication
 Although it is possible to use the `URLSession:didReceiveChallenge:completionHandler:` method of the `NSURLSessionDelegate` protocol to authenticate service requests, this method requires an unnecessary round trip to the server if a user's credentials are already known up front, as is often the case.

 HTTP-RPC provides an additional authentication mechanism that can be specified on a per-proxy basis.
 The `authorization` property can be used to associate a set of user credentials with a proxy instance.
 This property accepts an instance of `NSURLCredential` identifying the user.
-When specified, the credentials are submitted with each service request using basic HTTP authentication.
+When specified, the credentials are submitted with each request using basic HTTP authentication.

 **IMPORTANT** Since basic authentication transmits the encoded username and password in clear text, it should only be used with secure (i.e. HTTPS) connections.